-Data collected and transmitted via PRM can be used by a healthcare professional or a healthcare team to detect medical events such as stroke or heart attack that require immediate and aggressive medical intervention.
-Data collected may be used as part of a research project or health study.
+Data collected and transmitted via RPM can be used by a healthcare professional or a healthcare team to detect medical events such as stroke or heart attack that require immediate and aggressive medical intervention.
+Data collected may be used as part of a research project or a health study.

 RPM is a life-saving system for patients in remote areas who cannot access face-to-face health care.

 CDS analyzes data from clinical and administrative systems.
 The aim is to assist healthcare providers in making informed clinical decisions.
 Data available can provide information to medical professions who are preparing diagnoses or predicting medical conditions like drug interactions and reactions.